Samurai I: Musashi Miyamoto: Plot

 Following the battle of Sekigahara, Takezo (Toshiro Mifune) and his friend Matahachi (Rentarō Mikuni) find themselves on the losing side.
 Instead of the grand victory and glory Takezo had anticipated, he finds himself a hunted fugitive, having to assist a severely injured Matahachi.
 The pair seek shelter with a widow and her daughter who unknown to them are connected to local brigands.
 The brigands soon show up and ask for tribute from what the women have stripped off dead samurai, and Takezo has to fight them off.
 Both women attempt to seduce Takezo but are rejected.
 The widow then tells Matahachi that Takezo tried to assault her and convinces him to escort her and her daughter to Kyoto.
 Matahachi agrees even though he loves (and is betrothed to) Otsu (Kaoru Yachigusa), a woman from his village.

 Takezo thinks his friend Matahachi has deserted him, and he makes his way home - on the way breaking through a roadblock, injuring several of the local lord's men manning it - and returns to his village.
 He tells Matahachi's family that he is still alive but will not reveal why Matahachi has not returned.
-Matahachi's mother does not believe him, and sets a trap for his capture, but he escapes and she is arrested for treason along with many members of her clan.
+Matahachi's mother does not believe him, and sets a trap for his capture, but he escapes.
 There is a village-wide search for Takezo, organized by the lord.
-Even after using his relatives as bait, the villagers cannot catch Takezo.
+Even after arresting his relatives to use them as bait, the villagers cannot catch Takezo.

 Otsu, meanwhile, gets a letter signed by the widow Oko saying that Matahachi has gone off with her and to forget him, which leaves her devastated.
 Matahachi's mother, however, continues to insist that Otsu is her daughter-in-law and must live with her.

 Takezo is finally captured by the Buddhist priest Takuan Sōhō, who tells the lord that he must be allowed to use his own methods to control him.
 The priest believes that he can straighten Takezo out, but Takezo again escapes with Otsu's help.
 Otsu now understands that Takezo was trying to shield her from the knowledge that Matahachi had abandoned her, and begs him to let her travel with him.
 They flee together but are soon tracked down.
 Otsu is captured, but Takezo fights his way out.
 Takezo learns that Otsu has been taken to Himeji Castle and breaks in to rescue her, but is once more tracked down by the priest Takuan.
 He is tricked and locked in a room in the castle for three years, told to study the ways of the samurai to earn his release while Otsu safely waits for him in a hiding place chosen by Takuan.

 The end of the film shows Takezo being released and granted his samurai name 'Musashi Miyamoto'.
 He then leaves to search for enlightenment, leaving two messages for Otsu: "Soon I will be back" and "Forgive me".